vivinvinh212/Multisig-wallet/README.md

 **Overview**

-A multisig factory web3 dapp allowing user to create multisig wallet with off-chain signature to save gas, pre-compute multisig wallet for fund deposit, add or remove signers/owners based on needs.
+A React-based multisig factory web3 dapp allowing user to create multisig wallet with off-chain signature to save gas, pre-compute multisig wallet for fund deposit, add or remove signers/owners based on needs.
 This multisig wallet also integrate an oracle which supports adding signers when a certain threshold on BTC reserves/ ETH price is reached (too low/high), hence give owners additional method to escape funds when losing the private key/ access to the wallet.

 **Deliverables**